grafana/loki-workshop/troubleshooting_and_debugging.md

     ![Log and trace correlation](img/log-trace-correlation.png)

-4. Click on it, and you can now inspect the trace in the new Grafana 7 Trace View and understand any possible bottlenecks in the request/response flow of your service.
+4. Click on it, and you can now inspect the trace in the Grafana Trace View and understand any possible bottlenecks in the request/response flow of your service.